Lampirg/recommendator/README.md

 After that you can run java application and make HTTP requests.

+Using Shikimori endpoint should be just fine though.

 Send GET request to "/recommend/\*db name\*/{username}" and the responce will be an array of pairs title|numOfRecommendations.
+Keep in mind that Shikimori API is case sensitive to nicknames (unlike MAL API).

 \*db name\* variants: